OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 7. Shield + Shower: Kill Omega-M and then Omega-F.
 8. Firewall: Debuff that prevents damage to one of the Omega forms.
 9. Keep Omega-F and Omega-M separated.

+## Normal Raids - Shadowbringers

+### Eden's Gate: Resurrection (Normal)

+1. Do not touch the yellow wall around the arena.
+2. Spear of Paradise: Tank buster, two hits.
+3. Vice and Virtue: Line attack on both tanks.
+Spread out.
+4. Pure Light: Move behind boss.
+5. Adds: Tanked by each tank.
+Can be stacked for AE damage.